-Workshop: Better supporting workers in ML workplaces (full day workshop November 9th, submission deadline September 10th)
+Workshop: Better supporting workers in ML workplaces (full day workshop November 9th, submission deadline EXTENDED: September 25th)

 This workshop is aimed at bringing together a multidisciplinary group to discuss Machine Learning and its application in the workplace as a practical, everyday work matter.
 It’s our hope this is a step toward helping us design better technology and user experiences to support the accomplishment of that work, while paying attention to workplace context.
 Despite advancement and investment in ML business applications, understanding workers in these work contexts have received little attention.
 As this category experiences dramatic growth, it’s important to better understand the role that workers play, both individually and collaboratively, in a workplace where the output of prediction and machine learning is becoming pervasive.
 There is a closing window of opportunity to investigate this topic as it proceeds toward ubiquity.
 CSCW and HCI offer concepts, tools and methodologies to better understand and build for this future.